OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-02.md

 ## Genesis 2:23

-The man said, “This is now bone of my bones and flesh of my flesh; she shall be called ‘woman,’ because she was taken out of man.”
+The man said, “Here, at last, is bone of my bones and flesh of my flesh; she shall be called ‘woman,’ because she was taken out of man.”

 ## Genesis 2:24